-For a sole proprietor who files Schedule C, which details profits and business expenses, reporting losses for three years or more could encourage an auditor to request proof that the filer is actually in business, Jensen said.
+- If you're a sole proprietor and you file Schedule C, which details profits and business expenses, reporting losses for three years or more could encourage an auditor to request proof that you're actually in business.

-Filers itemizing deductions on Schedule A must know what constitutes a legitimate deduction, said Sandy Zinman, founder of Zinman Accounting and chairman of the tax committee for the National Conference of CPA Practitioners.
-Daily commuting to your regular job, for example, is not a legitimate deduction, he said.
+- If you're itemizing deductions on Schedule A, it pays to know what constitutes a legitimate tax deduction.
+Daily commuting to your regular job, for example, is not a legitimate deduction.

 TurboTax can help you determine what tax deductions you qualify for.
-It’ll ask you simple questions about your income, family situation, and changes in your tax situation and credits.
-Then, based on your answers, TurboTax searches over 350 tax deductions and credits to help you make sure you get all the tax breaks you deserve.
+We'll ask you simple questions about your tax situation and search over 350 tax deductions and credits to help you make sure you get all the tax breaks you deserve.

 5. E-filing helps